Konnor McClain

 Konnor McClain (born February 1, 2005) is an American artistic gymnast and a member of the United States women's national gymnastics team.
 She is the 2022 U.S National Champion and was the 2019 City of Jesolo Trophy and the 2019 U.S. Classic Junior All-Around Champion.

 Early life

 McClain was born to Marc and Lorinda McClain in 2005 in Las Vegas, Nevada.
 She has three siblings.
 Her family moved to West Virginia when she was three years old.
-She trains at WOGA in Plano, Texas under coach Valeri Liukin.